Angela Bassett: 2010s

 In 2013, Bassett appeared on FX TV show American Horror Story: Coven as Marie Laveau, a voodoo witch.
 Bassett praised the writers, calling them "amazing".
 Her agent approached Ryan Murphy about her having a role in the series and he told the agent that she was the person he had in mind for Marie Laveau.
 Bassett watched the previous seasons of the series before meeting with Murphy and found the writing "wonderful" and the characters "so realized".
 Bassett's performance earned her a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie.
 She returned to the show for its fourth season American Horror Story: Freak Show, playing Desiree Dupree, a three-breasted woman.
 She received another nomination for Outstanding Supporting Actress in a Miniseries or a Movie.

 It was announced in May 2014 that Bassett would make her directorial debut with Whitney, a TV film based on the life of Whitney Houston, who Bassett had worked with previously.
 Bassett had previously expressed interest in directing the year before.
 It was announced in early June 2014 that Yaya DaCosta would play Houston in the film.
 Houston's daughter, Bobbi Kristina Brown, insulted Bassett on Twitter for not casting her as her mother in the film, to which Bassett admitted in an interview that she had never thought about casting Brown.
 On June 11, 2014, Ruby Dee died from natural causes.
 Bassett had previously worked with her on Betty and Coretta and was reported to attend the Riverside Church memorial for Dee on September 20, 2014.

 In the 2015 film Survivor, Bassett portrayed United States Ambassador to the United Kingdom Maureen Crane.
 In a negative review of the film, Mark Kermode lamented Bassett "appears from behind closed doors like a celebrity guest on Stars in Their Eyes."

-Basset also voiced the character Six in the first-person shooter game, Tom Clancy's Rainbow Six Siege.
+Bassett also voiced the character Six in the first-person shooter game, Tom Clancy's Rainbow Six Siege, as well as Ana Spanikopita in the Netflix series BoJack Horseman.

 In March 2016, Bassett appeared in London Has Fallen, reprising her role as Lynne Jacobs.
 Bassett noted it was "the very first sequel I've ever done" and that she had been excited at the prospect of another film after the initial success of Olympus Has Fallen.